-This semester I am serving as a Fulbright-Botstiber scholar and visiting professor at the University of Graz, Austria, to pursue my project, “Perspectives of American Protest Literature and Culture from Abroad.”
-I am thrilled to reconnect with colleagues at Graz, collaborate on presentations, teach at the graduate level, and hike the Alps!
+Last semester I served as the Fulbright-Botstiber scholar and visiting professor at the University of Graz, Austria, to pursue my project, “Perspectives of American Protest Literature and Culture from Abroad.”
+Head over to the Fulbright section of this website to learn more.

 University of Graz welcome announcement here.